- The Monograph

 With Christianity's legalization under Emperor Constantine and its rise to power, the Church metamorphosed Jesus' "Kingdom of God" into a "Holy Roman Empire of God," placing Jesus "Second Coming" into a very distant future.
 In the words of Dungan (2007, p.
 76): "Now that the Christian God in his providence had raised up a Christian emperor to be his champion on earth, and now that this 'rod of God's anger' was busily laying waste to the church's foes and simultaneously strengthening and enriching the Catholic church itself, it simply would not do to speak of Christ coming back to destroy the evil Roman empire along with all the other powers destined for wrath … and setting up a physical Kingdom of God on earth which would necessarily supplant the newly triumphant Catholic church!"

 Not surprisingly, its increased authority led the Church itself to demand deference, admiration, and tribute.
-As indicated previously, this came to mean that faith in Jesus Christ was insufficient for salvation without submission to the Church in the person of the Bishop.
+As indicated previously, this came to mean that faith in Jesus Christ was insufficient for salvation without submission to the Church personified in the bishop.
 "Whoever is separated from the Church…is separated from the promises of the Church; nor can he who forsakes the Church of Christ attain to the rewards of Christ.
 He is a stranger; he is profane; he is an enemy.
 He can no longer have God for his Father who has not the Church for his Mother" (St. Cyprian, ca. 250, On the Unity of the Church, ANF vol. 5, p.
 423). "[F]rom the perspective of the prophet from Nazareth, it would seem that much was lost, as power and prestige replaced forgiveness and justice" (Freyne, 2014, p.
 355).

 Religious membership numbers and distribution are hard to determine and highly conjectural.
 Out of a total population of about 60 million in the Roman Empire, estimates for Jews range from 4 to 8 million, and estimates for Christians go from as little as five to ten thousand in the first century to as high as six or seven million in the third century (Hopkins, p.
 191).
 Better information is available of local Christian persecutions, most often of clergy.
 Yet in the more than 150-year interval, between the reigns of Emperors Domitian (81–96 C.E.) and Decius (249–251 C.E.), the Church was "at peace."
 Christian soldiers were spread throughout the Roman Army, and there was even a reported third century Christian Emperor, Philip "the Arab" (244–249 C.E., Attridge, pp. 189,191). "[I]n addition the capacity of the Christian churches to own property was recognized, at least under some emperors" (Ste.
 Croix 2006, p.
 107).
 Sporadic persecutions nevertheless still occurred until the major general persecution by Diocletian in the last two years of his rule, just prior to Emperor Constantine's reign (305–337 C.E.) during which Christianity became legal (313 C.E.).